sirkapil/contact/date.md

 + I don't know much cooking.
 I can cook 🍽 fried rice and a few things.
 But, we can spend our time in kitchen.
 We can be each other's mentor in cooking.
 If you don't know cooking.
 Then, we can open youTube and learn cooking online together.😊
 + I'm not a great singer, but I have a few friends with soothing voice.
 Even, I can sing for you. 🎤
 + I'm 5′10″.
 So, you can hug me perfectly if you are below 5′5″😍.
 I'll not mind even if you are taller, then you can remove your heel sandals 🤔😂.
-+ I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt (including CSIR-JRF June-18, IIT JAM-17 & GATE-17 etc.) and I have basic common sense too. 😅
++ I'm not way too intelligent,🙇 but I have qualified a few tough competitive exams, in very first attempt [including csir jrf (june-17), iit jam-17 & gate-17 etc.] and I have basic common sense too. 😅
 + I like to hug 🤗 you from behind and kiss on your cheeks. 😘
 + I prefer kissing 💑 on your forehead than on your lips on our first date, but be ready to get a mark of love bite on your lips if we meet second time 😘
 + I love classic comedy and romantic movies over action movies.
 I love peace. ✌